Eastern United States

 For physicians, closing the loop with CDI teams was crucial to reducing disruptive retrospective queries often required for appropriate reimbursement downstream.
 They needed a way to achieve accurate and complete documentation in real time—and to get it right the first time.
 In addition to reducing administrative burden for physicians, expected benefits included a more comprehensive picture of the acuity of the patient population, and ultimately better patient care.

 Hospital leaders tasked technology to better capture the patient story at the point of documentation.
-This hospital partnered with 3M to deliver real time clinical insights within the electronic health record (EHR) workflow using 3M™ M*Modal CDI Engage One™.
+This hospital partnered with 3M to deliver real time clinical insights within the EHR workflow using 3M CDI Engage One.

-Long time users of 3M™ M*Modal Fluency Direct for real time speech recognition, this hospital had also used the 3M™ Coding and Reimbursement System for many years.
+Long time users of 3M Fluency Direct for real time speech recognition, this hospital had also used 3M CRS for many years.
 Success with these core 3M solutions provided a solid foundation for advanced coding and CDI automation.
 For example, the hospital’s physicians—both within the hospital or in connected medical practices—developed high trust with the speech recognition system.
 Consequently, they were open to adding computer-assisted physician documentation (CAPD) and other automation technology to their workflow.
 CDI teams were also open to the benefits proactive CDI technology had to offer.

 3M CDI Engage One is highly flexible and customizable.
 Users can fine tune the AI technology to deliver the right volume and type of clinical nudges physicians should see.
 To achieve this, 3M partners start by running the software in “silent mode” to collect data on all the clinical nudges that would be triggered if the AI were fully enabled.
 The goal is to pinpoint areas where clinical support is most valuable without overwhelming physicians— delivering only high value clinical nudges while minimizing disruptions.